ekzhang/graphics-workshop/README.md

 The project has a [Tweakpane](https://cocopon.github.io/tweakpane/) component in the top-right corner of the screen.
 You can use this to change what project is being displayed and modify parameters for that display.
 It persists settings when you refresh your browser.

+For 3D projects, the main `<canvas>` element has an event listener for mouse and touch events, which should allow you to move the camera by clicking and dragging.
+Data is passed in through the appropriate uniform variables.

 When you're done with the workshop, each project should render without errors or visual artifacts, and the results should be convincing.

 <br>